The Great American Bash (2008): Aftermath

 On the July 25 episode of SmackDown, Edge apologized to Vickie Guerrero for his actions at The Great American Bash.
 Guerrero accepted the apology, but informed Edge that she had already re-instated The Undertaker, who had been fired as a part of the storyline between himself and Edge.
-Guerrero announced that at the upcoming pay-per-view event, SummerSlam, Edge would face Undertaker in a Hell in a Cell match.
-On SmackDown the following week, Mick Foley gave Edge a stern taking about what he needed to do to win Hell in a Cell against the Undertaker.
-After recalling his own words from the past, describing Edge as the "Greatest Superstar in the WWE", Foley warned that if the new Edge – the "white-tuxedo-wearing" and "luffa-sponge bathing Edge" – walked into Hell in a Cell, the Undertaker would tear him apart.
+Guerrero announced that at the upcoming pay-per-view event, SummerSlam, Edge would face The Undertaker in a Hell in a Cell match.
+On SmackDown the following week, Mick Foley gave Edge a stern taking about what he needed to do to win Hell in a Cell against The Undertaker.
+After recalling his own words from the past, describing Edge as the "Greatest Superstar in the WWE", Foley warned that if the new Edge – the "white-tuxedo-wearing" and "luffa-sponge bathing Edge" – walked into Hell in a Cell, The Undertaker would tear him apart.
 After Foley's cutting words, Edge claimed to understand the advice but suddenly attacked Foley, leading to a melee culminating in Edge leaping from atop of the ladder and smashing Foley through a table.
-At SummerSlam, Undertaker defeated Edge after performing a Tombstone Piledriver.
+At SummerSlam, The Undertaker defeated Edge after performing a Tombstone Piledriver.
 Following SummerSlam, Edge was out of action.
-Undertaker began to feud with Guerrero and Big Show (Paul Wight) at the next pay-per-view event, Unforgiven, when Big Show attacked Undertaker to save Guerrero from being attacked.
+The Undertaker began to feud with Guerrero and Big Show at the next pay-per-view event, Unforgiven, when Big Show attacked The Undertaker to save Guerrero from being attacked.

 After Chris Jericho beat Shawn Michaels in a singles match, Michaels came to the ring on August 17 at SummerSlam to announce his storyline retirement.
 Jericho, however, interrupted the announcement and, in an attempt to punch Michaels, accidentally struck Michaels' wife Rebecca.
 On the following night on Raw, Jericho stated that he had no remorse for what he did to Michaels wife, claiming that Michaels "had it coming to him".
-The following week on Raw, Michaels announced that he was not going to retire and asked Jericho for an Unsanctioned match at Unforgiven.
+The following week on Raw, Michaels announced that he was not going to retire and asked Jericho for an unsanctioned match at Unforgiven.
 Jericho agreed to the match and the following week on Raw there was a contract signing for the match.
 The signing ended with Jericho and Michaels attacking each other.
 During the match at Unforgiven, Michaels' persistent assault on Jericho would lead to Jericho obtaining a legitimate bruised and swollen jaw.